JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/The_Value_of_Study_Groups.md

 ## Setting Up a Study Group

 Before even thinking about a group, make sure the purpose of your group is to study _The Urantia Book_.
 The purpose of a study group should be to study, socialize, expand personal insights, avoid isolation of religious experience and interpretation, and provide an arena for interpersonal contact and moral decision making.
 A study group facilitates the wonderful experience of learning how to work cooperatively as a team.
-“One of the most important lessons to be learned during your mortal career is _teamwork_.”
-[UB 28:5.14](/en/The_Urantia_Book/28#p5_14)
+“One of the most important lessons to be learned during your mortal career is _teamwork_.” <a id="s38_515"></a>[UB 28:5.14](/en/The_Urantia_Book/28#p5_14)

 1\. _Making contact with potential group members_.

 > Personal acquaintances who read the book or who are interested in the book are the best source of participants for a study group.
 If such individuals are not available, referrals from Urantia Foundation or the social organizations, the Urantia Association International or the Urantia Book Fellowship can be utilized.
 “Blind” contacts, such as an acquaintance of a friend or unsolicited phone calls should be followed up with an individual contact in a public place before inviting them to the meeting.
 This is especially true if you are female and are holding these meetings in your home.
-“Be as wise as serpents but as harmless as doves.”
-[UB 140:8.13](/en/The_Urantia_Book/140#p8_13)
+“Be as wise as serpents but as harmless as doves.” <a id="s42_643"></a>[UB 140:8.13](/en/The_Urantia_Book/140#p8_13)

 2\. _Consistency of time and place_.